Click to Skip Ahead

 Do Cats Guard the Home?

 Cats can protect their home; in the same way they might protect humans.
 Typically, this means they will sound an audible alarm for their humans, but it can lead to cats being aggressive towards people visiting the house and potentially even intruders.
-The size of human visitors means that most cats will avoid direct confrontation with people, though.
+Most of the time cats will avoid direct confrontation with people, though.

 Conclusion